godlovesdavid/ONTProgram/README.md

 What it is:
 Bible translation editor tool for the Word Software, with GUI, which allows easy transposing of word order in Bible verses.

-What it can do:
-open existing .ont/.nt/.ot files and edit them using a helpful GUI.

 How to use it:
 1. click the open button
 2. select .ont/.nt/.ot file